luchiansienna/CreditAgricoleAPI/README.md

 * **CreditAgricole.Services.Tests** -
 * **CreditAgricole.WebSocketService.Tests** -

+## CORS policy is activated
-## CORS policy is activated for ports 3000 and 3001, multiple can be added if needed at CreditAgricole.Web\WebConfiguration.cs
+CORS policy is activated for ports 3000 and 3001, multiple can be added if needed at CreditAgricole.Web\WebConfiguration.cs